Maria Cantwell: Elections

 Republican Rick White defeated Cantwell 52%–48% in the 1994 United States House of Representatives elections.
 Before that year's "Republican Revolution", eight of the nine representatives from the Washington state delegation were from the Democratic Party.
 After the election, five Democratic representatives from Washington state lost their positions, despite running for re-election, including Cantwell, future governor Jay Inslee, and Speaker of the House Tom Foley.

 Tenure

 Cantwell was called a "savvy, pro-business Democrat".
 She supported President Clinton's 1993 budget, which raised taxes and passed without the votes of many Democrats.
 During her only term, she helped persuade the Clinton administration to terminate its support of the Clipper chip.
 She wrote a letter to Vice President Al Gore and staunchly opposed it because Microsoft Inc. was in her district.
 She voted for the North American Free Trade Agreement (NAFTA).

+In 1993, Cantwell became one of the first three women to play in the annual Congressional Baseball Game, alongside Blanche Lincoln (then under her maiden name Lambert) and Ileana Ros-Lehtinen.